MartinFeineis/Library/Books/BraveNewWorld.md

 > Over the nasty sty ...
 * __p194__: "kiathla tsilu silokwe silokwe.
 Kiai silu silu, tsithl" [Hemlock of the, Tall kind, tall kind, tall kind, Sprout up hemlock, hemlock,     Chit!
 Chit!"](https://sacred-texts.com/nam/zuni/zft/zft03.htm)
 * __p200__: [Antelope Kiva](https://digitalcollections.nypl.org/items/4d92fbe0-c6d9-012f-21f2-58d385a7bc34?canvasIndex=0) the underground caves in the savage village
+* __p216__: "His intellectual eminence carries with it a corresponding moral responsibilities.
+The greater a man's talents, the greater his power to lead astray.
+It is better that one should suffer than that many should be corrupted.
+Consider the matter dispassionately, Mr. Foster, and you will see tha no offence is so heinous as unorthodoxy of behaviour.
+Murder kills only the individual -- and, after all, what is an individual?"